nfroidure/gulp-ttf2woff/README.md

 Set to true to also convert files that doesn't have the .ttf extension.

+#### options.clone
+Type: `Boolean`
+Default value: `false`

+Set to true to clone the file before converting him so that it will output the original file too.

 ### Contributing / Issues

 Please submit TTF to WOFF related issues to the